Using business credit cards wisely requires balance

 Set spending limits, recognize personal vs. business use

-Business credit cards can be a powerful tool for small businesses when used effectively.
+The best business credit cards can be a powerful tool for small businesses when used effectively.
 As such, it is important that business owners strike a balance when business credit cards are used to pay for business expenses.

 One place owners need to strike a balance in the use of business credit cards is when it comes to employee spending.
 When too few employees are allowed to use company credit cards, it can create a bottleneck situation.
 Items that need to be purchased may not get bought, causing projects to become stalled.